Rooftop solar installation & interconnecting with the PUD

 Here’s how it works:

-- Proceed with the solar installation, following all PUD solar installation electrical service requirements (see Section 6, Generation Interconnection, of our Electrical Service Requirements), local codes and permitting requirements
+- Proceed with the solar installation, following all PUD solar installation electrical service requirements (see Section 6, Generation Interconnection, of our Electrical Service Requirements), local codes and permitting requirements.

-- The PUD will execute your Net Metering agreement
+- The PUD will execute your Net Metering agreement.

-If you plan on working with a solar contractor to install your PV system, we recommend first getting their assessment to determine if your home or business is a good candidate for solar, then getting at least two project bids.
+If you plan on working with a solar contractor to install your PV system, we recommend first getting their assessment to determine if your home or business is a good candidate for solar, then getting at least three project bids.

 Selecting an installer